Pig-tailed langur: Distribution and social systems

 This primate is endemic to the Mentawai Islands, there are two subspecies, Simias concolor concolor also known as simasepsep which resides on the southern islands of Sipora, North Pagai, and South Pagai.
 The second subspecies is Simias concolor siberut also known as simakobou which lives only on the island of Siberut.
-It is a diurnal and arboreal rain forest dweller, often spending spending most of its time in the canopy but occasionally comes to ground.
+It is a diurnal and arboreal rain forest dweller, often spending most of its time in the canopy but occasionally comes to ground.
 The activity budget of this primate is mostly resting and feeding with a small fraction of time devoted towards travel and social behavior.
 Some studies in the Siberut area show relatively low group sizes (mean group size 2.6).
 Other parts in Siberut show relatively high group sizes (mean group size 8.7).
 The reason for different group sizes is not factually known, however many researchers suggest that it could be due to anthropogenic factors such as hunting and deforestation.
 The pig-tailed langur has single-male, multi-female groups.
 The mating system of this species follows a polygynous structure although it was originally thought to be monogamous.